 Number 5 - DOE e-Center Grant Application Received and Matched

 This email will contain the direct link to the application in IIPS.
-The AOR will need to enter their DOE e-Center user id and password to access the application.
+The AOR will need to enter his or her DOE e-Center user ID and password to access the application.